Richard Lynn: Allegations of racism

 Lynn is listed by the Southern Poverty Law Center (SPLC) in their extremist files as a white nationalist.
-The SPLC has kept a record of Lynn's controversial statements: for example, in a 2011 interview with neo-Nazi Alex Kurtagic, Lynn stated: "I am deeply pessimistic about the future of the European peoples because mass immigration of third world peoples will lead to these becoming majorities in the United States and westernmost Europe during the present century.
+The SPLC has kept a record of Lynn's controversial statements: for example, in a 2011 interview with then far-right artist Alex Kurtagić, Lynn stated: "I am deeply pessimistic about the future of the European peoples because mass immigration of third world peoples will lead to these becoming majorities in the United States and westernmost Europe during the present century.
 I think this will mean the destruction of European civilization in these countries."
 In 1995, Lynn was quoted by the media watchdog group Fairness & Accuracy In Reporting (FAIR) saying: "What is called for here is not genocide, the killing off of the population of incompetent cultures.
 But we do need to think realistically in terms of the 'phasing out' of such peoples ...
 Evolutionary progress means the extinction of the less competent.
 To think otherwise is mere sentimentality."

 FAIR also quoted Lynn as having stated in an interview with the right-wing British political magazine Right NOW!:

-The SPLC stated that "for 50 years, Richard Lynn has been at the forefront of scientific racism", that "he argues that the nations with the highest IQs must subjugate or eliminate the lower-IQ groups within their borders in order to preserve their dominance", and summarizes his career thus:

-The centre has also stated that "Lynn uses his authority as [former] professor (emeritus) of psychology at the University of Ulster to argue for the genetic inferiority of non-white people."
+The SPLC stated that "for 50 years, Richard Lynn has been at the forefront of scientific racism", that "he argues that the nations with the highest IQs must subjugate or eliminate the lower-IQ groups within their borders in order to preserve their dominance".
+The centre has also stated that "Lynn uses his authority as professor (emeritus) of psychology at the University of Ulster to argue for the genetic inferiority of non-white people."

-Lynn is a frequent speaker at conferences hosted by the white-nationalist publication American Renaissance.
+Lynn was a frequent speaker at conferences hosted by the white-nationalist publication American Renaissance.

+Death

+On 23 July 2023, it was announced that Lynn had died.
+He was 93.